On the biautomaticity of CAT(0) triangle-square groups: Introduction

 This paper is split into $6$ sections.
 In section \ref{preliminaries} the essential definitions, notions and lemmas are stated.
 The proofs in this section are usually omitted and replaced with references to the relevant sources in literature.
 In section \ref{flats_in_complexes} an important lemma about embedding flats is proven.
 Furthermore, in that section definitions of flats that will be relevant for proving that our examples violates the conjectures of Levitt and McCammond are stated.
 The point of the next two sections -- \ref{first_example} and \ref{second_example} -- is presenting our counterexamples together with proofs, pictures and important remarks.
 In section \ref{final remarks}, conclusions are drawn from proven results and new conjectures for groups acting on triangle-square complexes are stated.
 Moreover, in that section some final thoughts are shared.

 \textbf{Acknowledgement}\\ This paper arose as a natural continuation of the author's master's thesis.
 The author would like to thank his supervisor, Motiejus Valiunas, for his ideas, suggestions and help with the general shape of this paper.
 The author is also grateful to Jacek Świątkowski and Damian Osajda for insight regarding some literature and proofs.
+The work presented here was partially supported by the Carlsberg Foundation, grant CF23-1226.